-On a warm summer’s day, rest alongside of one of the Valley’s countless lakes, ponds, and rivers.
+On a warm summer’s day, rest alongside of one of Yosemite Valley’s countless lakes, ponds, and rivers.
 As the cool water laps at your feet, lift your eyes to the steep stone walls rising high above.

 John Muir called the mountains cradling this valley the Range of Light.
 It’s easy to see why – Just watch them shine in the sun and glint beneath the moon.